Fofeu/RPG-Literature/Fate/Fate Primer/Rubber Mechanics 1.md

   dose of creativity, he can check if the knight hasn't broken potions or if the magic helmet hasn't bent.
 In other systems, you can also be triggered by the level of fatigue or some other status.
-* And in FC it is enough to give a consequence in the form of a [Sprained Ankle]{.mark .smallcaps}.
+* And in Fate Core it is enough to give a consequence in the form of a [Sprained Ankle]{.mark .smallcaps}.
 Such an aspect will not stay with the hero for long (unless no one is able to treat the sprain - then it will stay with the character for some time), but as long as it is on the character sheet, the player can forget about catching up with anyone.
 During the fight, the enemy will certainly take advantage of this weakness and will maneuver in such a way that the knight must rest his weight on the injured leg.
 All this will cause a lot of problems for the team, but at the same time it will earn